-A set of five different model suites were computed, each representing a different galaxy mass configuration.
-For this study, we selected two model suites: their `base-case' model, which uses common literature values for the masses of the LMC, SMC, and Milky Way, and a variant of the same model excluding the SMC.
-The base-case model was run for 100 realizations of LMC-MW-SMC interactions, sampling the measured present-day systemic velocity and line-of-sight distances of the LMC and SMC within Gaussian uncertainties (see Table 7 of \citealt{2022cullinaneA}).
+A set of five different model suites was computed, each representing a different galaxy mass configuration.
+For this study, we selected two model suites: their `base-case' model, which uses common literature values for the masses of the LMC, SMC, and MW, and a variant of the same model excluding the SMC.
+The base-case model was run for 100 realisations of LMC-MW-SMC interactions, sampling the measured present-day systemic velocity and line-of-sight distances of the LMC and SMC within Gaussian uncertainties (see Table 7 of \citealt{2022cullinaneA}).
 This approach generates an ensemble of possible orbital histories for the Clouds.
-The majority of model realizations (87 instances) consistently show a recent close pericentric passage of the SMC around the LMC $\sim$150 Myr ago\footnote{We used a pericentre passage time threshold of less than 200 Myr; the remaining model realisations have the most recent SMC pericentric passage occurring at older times.} at a distance of $\sim$7.7 kpc, occurring below the LMC disk plane at z\footnote{z represents the out-of-plane distance, with a negative z indicating a position behind the LMC disk plane relative to the observer.} $\sim -$6.2 kpc, with the projected pericentre at $\sim$4.5 kpc in the south-west direction.
-Additionally, around 30 model realizations show a second SMC disk crossing $\sim$400 Myr ago at a broad range of in-plane distances ($\sim$21 kpc).
+The majority of model realisations (87 instances) consistently show a recent close pericentric passage of the SMC around the LMC $\sim$150 Myr ago\footnote{We used a pericentre passage time threshold of less than 200 Myr; the remaining model realisations have the most recent SMC pericentric passage occurring at older times.} at a distance of $\sim$7.7 kpc, occurring below the LMC disc plane at z\footnote{z represents the out-of-plane distance, with a negative z indicating a position behind the LMC disc plane relative to the observer.} $\sim -$6.2 kpc, with the projected pericentre at $\sim$4.5 kpc in the south-west direction.
+Additionally, around 30 model realisations show a second SMC disc crossing $\sim$400 Myr ago at a broad range of in-plane distances ($\sim$21 kpc).
 A third crossing, occurring $\sim$900 Myr ago, is present in four model instances, though this fraction would increase if the simulation were rewound longer.
-Additionally, two realisations exhibit a second pericentric passage $\sim$900 Myr ago at 6.9 kpc, with a smaller out-of-plane distance (z $\sim$ 2.3 kpc), these statistics would also increase with a longer rewind time.
+Additionally, two realisations exhibit a second pericentric passage $\sim$900 Myr ago at 6.9 kpc, with a smaller out-of-plane distance (z $\sim$ 2.3 kpc); these statistics would also increase with a longer rewind time.

-\subsection{Residual Eastward motion}
+\subsection{Residual eastward motion}